 Blogs are great tools for strong content marketing, social media marketing, and email marketing strategies, too.

 Creating blog content around particular search terms (e.g. ‘best backpacks 2021’ or ‘how to keep my cactus alive’) is a great way to generate organic traffic to your website.

-Similarly, being able to link your Facebook or Instagram followers to your blog for a more in-depth answer to their question cements you as an expert in the niche.
+Similarly, being able to link your Facebook or Instagram followers to your blog for a more in-depth answer to their questions cements you as an expert in the niche.

 What makes a good blog?

 - A simple design.
-A clutter-free design will improve the reading experience, and encourage people to stay engaged for longer too.
+A clutter-free design and a simple WordPress theme will improve the reading experience, and encourage people to stay engaged for longer too.